-Basil A. Paterson
+Basil A. Paterson - In Memoriam

 Mr. Paterson is the recipient of numerous awards, including the "Pierre Toussaint Award" from the Catholic Archdiocese of New York, the "Robert J. Kibbee Award for Public Service and Achievement" from the City University of New York, the Council of Senior Centers and Services’ “Advocate for the Aging” Award, and has received citations from the Franciscan Handmaids of Mary and the Tri-State Consortium of Opportunity Programs in Higher Education.
 Mr. Paterson is rated "AV Preeminent" by Martindale-Hubbell, the highest level in professional excellence.
 He was the 2012 recipient of The Long Island Business News’ Leadership in Law Lifetime Achievement Award and recognized by Long Island Pulse Magazine in 2010 and 2011 as one of the region's "Top Legal Eagles".
 In 2011 Mr. Paterson received an award from the New York Amsterdam News & Bill Lynch Associates, LLC entitled "Tying Communities Together" in recognition of outstanding service in support of the Labor Movement of New York City.
 In 2010, he received the “Lifetime Achievement Award” from the Peggy Browning Fund for Supporting the Labor Movement and Improving the Lives of Working People.
 In 2009, Mr. Paterson received the "Living Legends Award" from the City University of New York's Medgar Evers College.
 In 2008, he received the "Civil Leadership Award" from the Citizens Union of the City of New York.
 In 2007, Mr. Paterson received the "Abraham Krasnoff Courage and Commitment Award".
 In 2006, he was awarded the "Community Service Award" by North General Hospital at their Visionary Awards gala in New York City.
 Mr. Paterson was presented with the "President’s Award" by St. John’s University Law School in 2003 for his exceptional personal and professional success and the outstanding service he has rendered to the University and society.